skramm/homog2d/manual.md

  - creating a line from two points will fail if the points are equal,
  - similarly, computing a point at the intersection of two lines will fail if the lines are parallel.

 This library will ensure these conditions, and will throw an exception (of type `std::runtime_error`) if that kind of thing happens.
 The thresholds have default values.
-They are implemented as static values, that can be changed any time.
+They are implemented as static values, that user code can be changed any time.

 - When checking for parallel lines (see `isParallelTo()`), the "null" angle value has a default value of one thousand of a radian (0.001 rad).
 You can print the current value with:
 ```C++
 cout << "default null angle=" << Line2d::nullAngleValue() << " rad.\n";